DanielMoscoso/100day_challenge/Readme.txt

 			 the 'play()' function.
 If it was imported, then it would not run the play method.
 I also added the '__init__.py' to the main directory and the sub-directories so Python can know to treat everything as a package.
+			-I left out the magic/dunder methods, which I should not.
+So I went back and added them, while doing a little housekeeping in the imports: It is not about running the code in an IDE or Console...
+But about where you run the code.
+If you open the Day_11 directory as a project, then everything will run smoothly.
 ===============================================================================